splitgraph/sgr/examples/clickhouse/README.md

 In this case, your local engine will have a few instances of the [Socrata Foreign Data Wrapper](https://www.splitgraph.com/docs/ingesting-data/socrata) pointing to the upstream data portals.

-You will also be prompted to log into Splitgraph with your API keys to clone the metadata for the 2016
+You will also be prompted to log into Splitgraph with your API keys to clone the metadata for the sample dataset ([2016 US Election precinct-level returns](https://www.splitgraph.com/splitgraph/2016_election/))

 ```bash
 $ ./setup_datasets.sh